Department of Business

-The programs of the department are designed to prepare students for direct entry into a career in business or government or for graduate study in business, economics, law, public administration, or related fields.
+The programs of the department are designed to prepare students for direct entry into a career in business or government or for graduate study in business, accounting, economics, finance, insurance, law, public administration, risk management, or related fields.
 The programs are designed to provide education concerning the highly complex and technical character of management common to all organizations.
 Students are expected to develop an insight into basic tenets and analytical skills that will equip them to meet the needs and problems of diverse types of business organizations.
 Students who plan to major in one of the Department of Business programs are encouraged to start their business courses in their freshman year.

 Gallaudet University supports undergraduate students interested in pursuing graduate degrees in business through our Pre-MBA Program.
 This program consists of several elements:

 - Foundational business courses

 - Availability of on- and off-campus internships in management, marketing, accounting, economics, entrepreneurship, finance, and risk management and insurance.

 - Pre-MBA workshops (including Graduate Management Test preparation)

 Undergraduate students participating in this preparatory program, which supports preparation for application to graduate schools of business, must still select a major offered at Gallaudet University; they may also apply for a self-directed major as explained in the University catalog.

 1. Core courses for Accounting, Business Administration and Risk Management and Insurance majors-Students must take all core courses onsite.
 If they fail a course, they must repeat it onsite and cannot take it online or at any other university.